umar-qureshi2/architecture-center/docs/data/technology-choices/olap-data-stores.md

 | Requires process to copy data from source(s) | Yes | Yes | No | No |
 | Azure Active Directory (AAD) integration | Yes | No | No \** | Yes |

 \* While SQL Server or Azure SQL Database cannot be used to query from and integrate multiple external data sources, you can still build a pipeline that does this for you using [SSIS](/sql/integration-services/sql-server-integration-services) or [Azure Data Factory](/azure/data-factory/).
 SQL Server hosted in an Azure VM has additional options, such as linked servers (other SQL Servers, Oracle, etc.) and [PolyBase](/sql/relational-databases/polybase/polybase-guide).
-See [Options for Pipeline Orchestration, Control Flow, and Data Movement](../technology-choices/pipeline-orchestration-data-movement.md) for more information.
+See [Pipeline orchestration, control flow, and data movement](../technology-choices/pipeline-orchestration-data-movement.md) for more information.

 \** Connecting to SQL Server running on an Azure Virtual Machine is not supported using an Azure Active Directory account.
 Use a domain Active Directory account instead.